Dennis, Mississippi

 Dennis is a census-designated place and unincorporated community located at the intersection of Mississippi Highway 25 and Mississippi Highway 4 in Tishomingo County, Mississippi, United States.
 Dennis is approximately 6 mi south of Tishomingo and 3 mi north of Belmont.

-Although an unincorporated community, Dennis had a post office.
-Although it was shutdown some years ago.
+Although an unincorporated community, Dennis has a post office.

 It was first named as a CDP in the 2020 Census which listed a population of 172.